 A collision report will be taken by police if any of the following apply:

-Traffic camera footage is not handled by the police department.
-To request video, contact:
+Traffic camera footage is not managed by the police department.
+To request a video, please contact:

 Burbank City Traffic Engineering